 The Importance of Sizing Your Air Conditioner Correctly

-- Peak day performance: Systems that don't have enough cooling capacity struggle to get your home to the target temperature on hot summer afternoons, so you need a unit big enough to keep up with cooling demand.
+- Peak day performance: Systems that don’t have enough cooling capacity struggle to get your home to the target temperature on hot summer afternoons, so you need a unit powerful enough to keep up with cooling demand.

 Understanding Air Conditioner Size